 About the Irish Pet Advertising Advisory Group (IPAAG)

-The Irish Pet Advertising Advisory Group (IPAAG) was formed in 2015 by a number of leading animal welfare organisations, veterinary professionals and classified advertising websites to combat growing concerns about the irresponsible advertising of pets online.
+IPAAG was formed in 2015 by a number of leading animal welfare organisations, veterinary professionals and classified advertising websites to combat the irresponsible advertising of pets online and promote responsible, ethical advertising.

 IPAAG aims to:

-- Ensure the advertising of animals for sale is done so legally
+• Ensure the advertising of animals for sale or supply (including rehoming, and ‘free to a good home’) is done so legally

-- Highlight illegal adverts so that websites can remove them promptly and allow investigations to be initiated when appropriate and practical
+• Monitor advertising trends so that websites can act promptly and allow investigations to be initiated when appropriate and practical

-- Encourage those websites which advertise pets for sale to self-regulate and comply with agreed IPAAG Minimum Standards
+• Work with websites which advertise pets for sale to ensure compliance with applicable legislation and the agreed IPAAG Minimum Standards

 About our Minimum Standards